federatedplatforms/FEDeRATED-BDI/README.md

 A BDI node is composed by the following components:

+- BDI API
 - Corda node
-- BDI API (includes the semantic adapter)
 - GraphDB
+- Semantic Adapter

 ### Diagram